Send the right message at the right time

 Twice a month, every month

-Service reminder emails and text messages are sent to your customers by default on the first and third Monday of each month.
+Service reminder emails and text messages are sent to your customers by default on the first and third Mondays of each month.
 You can edit this setting in Myshop > Customer Communication settings.

 When a customer is about 1 month out from their service due date, we will send their first service reminder email and/or text message.
 We will continue to send these emails and texts every 2 weeks until the maximum number of service reminders has been sent.
 This setting is found in the Customer Communication settings section of Myshop (shown in the above photo).